 If you're considering buying hearing aids, there's a lot to like about Eargo.
 Independent Eargo hearing aid reviews are generally positive across all third-party review sites.
 But are the devices right for you?

-Eargo was founded 10 years ago by Florent Michel, an ear, nose, and throat surgeon; his son Rafael; and Daniel Shen, an MIT-educated medical engineer.
+Eargo was founded 10 years ago by Florent Michel, an ear, nose, and throat surgeon, alongside his son Rafael, and Daniel Shen, an MIT-educated medical engineer.
 In 2017, Eargo released its first hearing aid, the Eargo Plus.
-It released the Eargo Max, the company’s popular entry-level hearing aid, in 2018, and its latest line, the Eargo Neo and Neo HiFi in 2019 and 2020, respectively.
+It released the Eargo Max, the company's popular entry-level hearing aid, in 2018, and its latest line, the Eargo Neo and Neo HiFi in 2019 and 2020, respectively.

-Eargo is known for innovative, nearly invisible in-the-ear hearing aids with high-tech features that appeal to active adults.
+Eargo is known for innovative, nearly invisible completely-in-the-canal hearing aids with high-tech features that appeal to active adults.

 Eargo features include: